rq/rq/docs/exceptions.md

 doesn't have an explicit return value (thus `None`), this will be interpreted as `True` (i.e.  continue with the next handler).

-To replace the default behaviour (move the job to the `failed` queue) of RQ, use a custom exception handler that doesn't fall through, for example:
+To replace the default behaviour (i.e. moving the job to the `failed` queue), use a custom exception handler that doesn't fall through, for example:

 {% highlight python %}